Why you shouldn't be afraid of asking the "dumb" questions

 The value of asking "dumb" questions:

-- Helps validating that you're talking about the same thing and that
+- Helps validating that you're talking about the same thing and that you're on the same page

 - Helps making implicit assumptions explicit and validating whether they are realistic